zephyrproject-rtos/windows-curses/README.md

 4. Copy `Modules\_curses_panel.c`, `Modules\clinic\_cursesmodule.c.h`, and `Modules\clinic\_curses_panel.c.h` from the CPython sources to `py39\_curses_panel.c`, `py39\clinic\_cursesmodule.c.h` and `py39\clinic\_curses_panel.c.h`, respectively

 In practise, `Modules\_cursesmodule.c` from newer Python 3 versions is likely to be compatible with older Python 3 versions too.
-The Python 3.4, 3.5, 3.6, and 3.7 wheels are currently built from identical `_cursesmodule.c` files (but not the Python 3.8 wheels, though they probably could be).
+The Python 3.6 and 3.7 wheels are currently built from identical `_cursesmodule.c` files (but not the Python 3.8 or 3.9 wheels).